mdp-toolkit/mdp-docs/source/tutorial_src/ch2_advanced.rst

     >>>

 The ``with`` statement ensures that the activated extension is deactivated after the code block, even if there is an exception.
+But the deactivation at the end happens only for the extensions that were activated by this context manager (not for those that were already active when the context was entered).
+This prevents unintended side effects.

 Finally there is also a function decorator:
 ::

     >>> @mdp.with_extension("parallel")